Guide to the ban on single-use plastic beverage containers (including cups and lids)

 Reusable options may take a number of forms including (but not limited to):

-For more information about encouraging and using reusable food and beverages look at the guides provided on the Plastic Free SA website.
+For more information about encouraging and using reusable food and beverages look at the guides provided on the Plastic Free Places website.

 In July 2022, the South Australia Civil Liability Act 1936 was changed to remove liability from food businesses such as cafés, restaurants and supermarkets when packaging and selling food to a customer in their own container.
 This immunity extends to all employees selling the food.